mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 The schemarouter supports the following module commands.

+### `invalidate SERVICE`

+Invalidates the database map cache of the given service.
+This can be used to schedule the updates to the database maps to happen at off-peak hours by configuring a high value for `refresh_interval` and invalidating the cache externally.

 ### `clear SERVICE`

 Clears the database map cache of the given service.
-This can be used to schedule the updates to the database maps to happen at off-peak hours by configuring a high value for `refresh_interval` and clearing the cache externally.
+This forces new connections to use a freshly retrieved entry.

+If the set of databases and tables in each shard is very large, the update can take some time.
+If there are stale cache entries and `max_staleness` is configured to be higher than the time it takes to update the database map, the invalidation will only slow down one client connection that ends up doing the update.
+When the cache is cleared completely, all clients will have to wait for the update to complete.
+In general, cache invalidation should be preferred over cache clearing.

 ## Limitations